A firm reminder from the Jew lingo police: stop mispronouncing “Judaism” unless you’re referring to Judy Garland.

 With the exception of Trump, Netflix is grouping Jesus with superheroes.
 Are they trying to imply Jesus was never real?
 Blasphemy!
 Do your history, Netflix.
 Jesus is more real than the superheroes you suggested.
 Otherwise, if you had paired up Jesus with the likes of Stan Lee, then all is forgiven.
 You have my blessing for a Stan Lee documentary.

 I stopped watching halfway through.
 The persistent butchering of pronouncing Judaism is largely present.
-I’ve posted about this chaotic anomaly many times, and I find myself again having to correct the masses and make them see the error of their ways.
+Ever since I read Judaism for Dummies, I’ve posted about this chaotic anomaly many times, and I find myself again having to correct the masses and make them see the error of their ways.
 Just like Jesus.

 It’s pronounced JUDA-ism…..not JUDI-ism.

 JUDEE-ism is present in all its horrible vernacular throughout the documentary.
-I shut it off, ceasing my annoyance with these discrepancies.
-From there I vowed to correct any and all such anomalies.
+I turned it off, putting an end to my frustration.
+From there I vowed to correct any and all wrongdoings.
 I will be like that pesky gnat in the social media realm and correct those who cannot be bothered with the correct pronunciation.
 According to Judaism for Dummies (ha! that title.) it notes:

-Naturally, the Hollywood industry are too consumed in themselves to educate their audiences properly.
+Naturally, Hollywood is too self-absorbed to educate their audiences properly.
 The proper pronunciation of Judaism may never see the light of day unless it is written in an actor’s contract for them to endorse and influence the masses accordingly.
 I tend to change channels anytime there is a Steven Spielberg interview approaching, as his persistent mispronunciation of Judaism is heavily flavored with great indolence.
-And by “great,” I mean he is obviously not ashamed to be wrong (Judeee-ism) on camera…. but he is wrong, as well as anyone else who says it in this way.
+And by “great,” I mean he is obviously not ashamed to be wrong (Judeee-ism) on camera…. but he is wrong, as well as anyone else who pronounces it in this way.

 Now would be a good time to get into practice.
 You’ll have the ability to wow! the crowd around the world with your newly acquired knowledge about Judaism and its linguistics.
 Rabbis will bow to the ground in your presence just because you’ve preserved the rich and ancient histories of our people!
 Pesach is approaching, where the Jews celebrate their freedom from Egyptian slavery.